kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/05-create-cluster.md

     ![](../images/05-creating.png)

-1. Once the cluster is created, enable kubectl to communicate with your cluster by adding a new context to the kubectl config file by executing the following command in CloudShell, which you can invoke by pressing the cloudshell button indicated by the number `3` in the image above.
+1. **IMPORTANT**: if you are building the cluster as part of a lab or KKE task, you must enter all the following commands at the *lab* terminal, not CloudShell, or the grader will not be able to connect to your cluster.<br/><br/>Once the cluster is created, enable kubectl to communicate with your cluster by adding a new context to the kubectl config file by executing the following command in CloudShell, which you can invoke by pressing the cloudshell button indicated by the number `3` in the image above.
 This will open a cloudshell prompt below the EKS console into which you can paste and run the following:

     ```
     aws eks update-kubeconfig --region us-east-1 --name demo-eks